PoisotLab/MS_befwm_softwarenote/ms.md

   - k: allometric scaling
   - k: food webs
 figure:
+  - id: temporal
+    caption: With the default parameters, a food web with 20 populations and a connectance of 0.25 reaches a stable state within the first 100 timesteps.
+The solid line represents the average value across 50 independant runs, and the ribbon around it is the standard deviation.
+    short: Example figure.
+    file: temporal_dynamics.pdf
-  - id: figure1
+  - id: connectance
     caption: This is a figure.
     short: Example figure.
-    file: figure1.png
-  - id: figure2
-    caption: This is a second figure.
-It is taking the two columns in preprint mode.
-    short: Example figure.
-    file: figure1.png
+    file: connectance.pdf
-    wide: true
 date: Work in progress.
 abstract: ...
 ---